Your Rights

 - Protection against cruel and unusual punishment (8th Amendment)

-This is but a few of the basic rights which apply to an individual in the criminal process.
+These are but a few of the basic rights which may apply to an individual in the criminal process.
 In working with an attorney, you can help ensure that these rights are protected by a legal professional and that you are given due process of the law.